manojgowda96/chatty/README.md

 * Admins can CRUD on rooms.
 * Authenticated Users can join any room.
 * Authenticated Users can send & read all messages in the room.
+* All this can be done after running server and using GET,POST,PATCH and Del requests via postman where token is generated to perform actions